ssmilecl/devops-interview-tests/README.md

 ##This Terraform module defines the three groups, group1, group2, and group3, using the aws_iam_group resource.
 It then defines the two users, jerome and marc, using the aws_iam_user resource.
 Finally, it creates the necessary group associations using the aws_iam_group_membership resource.##

-I modify this answer by using the local variable which is provided.
+/***I modify this answer by using the local variable which is provided.
 Use the count parameter is set to the length of the users local variable.
 The name parameter is set to the groups array of the user object at the current index, in order to creates IAM groups.
 And the to reates IAM users.
 The count parameter is set to the length of the users local variable.
 The name parameter is set to the username of the user object at the current index.
 Last but not least, I need to create associates IAM users with their groups.
 The count parameter is set to the length of the users local variable.
 The user parameter is set to the name of the user at the current index.
 The groups parameter is set to a list containing the name of the group at the current index.